 This workshop will begin with a brief look at how to assess students’ prior knowledge when they enter our courses.
 We will then focus on how to measure student learning in our courses with both graded summative assessments as well as ungraded formative assessments.

-This workshop will focus on strategies to increase student engagement in the classroom and enhance student learning.
-Topics covered include: discussions, group work and collaborative learning, exams/papers, and technology.
+This workshop will focus on designing assignments in class and outside of class to to increase student engagement and enhance student learning.
+Topics covered include: collaborative learning, discussions, exams/papers, and technology.
 In addition, we will discuss the most effective practices for providing students with feedback.

 Each spring, the CTE leads a Reading Group on an important book in the field of teaching and learning.
 The CTE Reading Group is open to all instructors at Rice and is a terrific chance to discuss research on teaching with colleagues from many disciplines.
 The CTE purchases books for all who register, and books are distributed at the first group meeting.